saucelabs/sauce_bindings/dotnet/README.md

 Can I force the installation of the latest Selenium to happen with a Nuget install?
 1. ```Install-Package Selenium.WebDriver -Version 4.0.0-alpha03```
 2.

+### Issues that you might face migrating to Simple Sauce
+1. DesiredCapabilities is depracated in Selenium 4.0+.
+However, this is not a big deal as we need to replace this with Simple Sauce anyways